Facing an annoying acne problem again? Or a rash? But maybe it’s something else, like an allergy, or even butt acne?

 Besides, it’s even theoretically impossible for there to be a magic cure for acne.
-There are just too many variables, too many individual factors, too many skin types, too many causes, too many acne types… Visit a dermatologist and work with them.
+There are just too many variables, individual factors, skin types, and causes.
+Visit a dermatologist and work with them.
 Not every solution will work for you.

 See, nails are basically tiny shovels attached to your fingers, and they do their job well.
 There are mountains of bacteria and dirt under each nail, so you should think twice about squeezing that pimple with your finger shovels.
 Just saying.

 Acne can get worse for women during their periods.
-Make sure you take good care for your skin during that time of the month, and if necessary, consult with your doctor for any options to alleviate this.
+Make sure you take good care of your skin during that time of the month, and if necessary, consult with your doctor for options to alleviate this.

 But what if you have acne?
 In that case, you better get ready to wash your towels twice as regularly and always make sure they’re very clean.
 Your face deserves it.

 Dealing with acne can be tough.
 So tough, in fact, that it can make some people anxious or depressed.
-That’s why emotional support and a sense of community can be immensely helpful, and in this day and age that’s not difficult to find.
+That’s why emotional support and a sense of community can be immensely helpful, and in this day and age, that’s not difficult to find.

 If your hair is long, it’s better to keep it away from your face, regardless of how clean it is.
 Even clean hair can cause undue irritation to healthy skin by constantly brushing against it.

-When washing your face with soap, take your time to rinse off all the soap.
-If you don’t wash your face thoroughly, traces of soap may remain which will dry your skin.
-The same applies for any remaining traces of makeup, skin care products, or acne products.
+When washing your face with soap, take your time to rinse it off.
+If you don’t wash your face thoroughly, traces of soap may remain, which will dry your skin.
+The same applies to any remaining traces of makeup or acne products.

-This is one of the most important beauty tips.
+This is one of the most important skincare tips.
 Never forget to remove your makeup before going to bed.
 You don’t want all that smelly, thick, synthetic goo clogging up your pores, do you?

-And this is twice as true if you’re dealing with acne, especially if it's a cyst on your neck, cheeks or chin.
-Patience is a virtue so you will need to practice it well, but rest assured - there will be plenty of occasions to do so.
-A single, ordinary pimple can take more than a week to clear up, let alone a full blown acne inflammation.
-Look at it as a skill that you're developing.
-And trust me - patience is a skill that you will sorely need in life.
+This is twice as true if you’re dealing with acne, especially if it's a cyst on your neck, cheeks or chin.
+Patience is a virtue so you'll need to practice it well, but rest assured - there will be plenty of occasions to do so.
+A single, ordinary pimple can take more than a week to clear up, let alone a full-blown acne inflammation - even if you're using the best skincare products known to man.

-But is your usual sunscreen appropriate for people with acne-prone skin?
-Short answer: no. Read the labels and make sure that you pick a product that is oil-free - and ideally, made for skin prone to acne to help you combat sun damage.
+But is your usual sun protection appropriate for people with acne-prone skin?
+Short answer: no. Read the labels and make sure that you pick a broad-spectrum sunscreen that is oil-free - and ideally, made for skin prone to acne to help you combat sun damage.